Branding – Why it’s important to set the strategy first?

 Our solution [key advantages that differentiate the product from the competition and creates customer value]

-Brand image is an expression of your strategy and essence (value, identity and positioning) through visual means such as colours, typography, design style, photographs and even your and your team's attire.
+Brand image is an expression of your brand strategy through visual means such as colours, typography, design style, photographs and even your and your team's attire.
 The bigger the brand, the more in-depth the expression of brand image can be.
 Bigger brands would go to a great length to express their essence using means like music, physical space design and more.

 The fast paced digital world that we live forces us to up our game in how how express our brand online.
 Customers no longer accept the low quality or mediocre brand offerings - only the strongest brands will win their attention, hearts and wallets!
 It is no longer a choice to have a website, every small business is now online so your website needs to be amazing and needs to reflect your brand personality and value through beautiful design and stylish visuals.
 Your brand design needs to intrigue and emotionally impact your visitor and your photographs need to tell your brand story visually, to help your potential clients imagine how it would be like to work with your or how it would be like to use your products.